-- If you are expected to be released shortly, you will be allowed to keep wearing your own clothes, but if you are not expected to make bail quickly you you will have to change into a jail uniform.
+- If you are expected to be released shortly, you will be allowed to keep wearing your own clothes, but if you are not expected to make bail quickly you will have to change into a jail uniform.

 Have you ever been arrested and gone through processing at jail?
 If you have, please share your experience so others can benefit from your story.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that might help other people make it through the process?

 Tell Your Story